jtreminio/jtreminio.github.io/content/blog/24.setting.up.static.site.with.hugo.and.push.to.deploy/index.md

 ## Configure server

-First we need to install Docker and Docker Compose on the server.
+First we need to install Docker, Traefik and Watchtower on the server.

 I have created a
 [simple Ansible-based configuration](https://github.com/jtreminio/docker-bootstrap)
 that

 * installs Docker,
-* installs Docker Compose,
 * opens ports `80`, `443` and `8080` on firewall (optional),
 * adds Traefik and configures Let's Encrypt support,
 * creates a Watchtower container.